ams/cadr4/CADR-PRINT-SET.md

 result of data flowing through the processor.
 Outputs of the shifter (Rxx) are AND'd with a dispatch byte length mask, and OR'd with an eleven bit field from the IR to form the dispatch memory address, DADRxx (left hand side of DRAM0,1,2).
-Bit zero of ihe dispatch address additionally may be taken from the output of the memory map (see below).
+Bit zero of the dispatch address additionally may be taken from the output of the memory map (see below).
 The mask used for selecting the dispatch byte length is located on the DSPCTL print, as are the buffers for A bus data which